 Boongarrie Estate is Phil and Sarah’s property in the Eden Valley, in the Barossa Ranges.
 The landscape is undulating and studded with ancient redgums and rocky outcrops.
 At 460m above sea-level, the elevation tempers the summer days and provides cool air flow during the nights, ideal for nuanced and mineral flavours in the wines.

-Philosophy for managing the land is to look after the soils, and avoid chemical inputs where possible.
+The harvest decision centres on picking the grapes on their ascendency to full ripeness, rather than hang-time.
 Winemaking utilises traditional open-fermenters for the reds, with elevage in new and old French oak 300 and 500 litre barrels.
 Riesling is cool fermented in stainless steel, and bottled after a few months lees contact post fermentation.

 Selectiv’-harvested at night, open-fermented, maceration pigeage, nine days on skins, maturation in French oak (30% new) for 18 months.
 A shiraz of great quality and style, with the dark berry fruits, tannins and oak in perfect harmony.